Toddler Program Overview

 Practical Life:

-Through these real life activities, the children learn to care for themselves, for each other, and for the environment.
-Real life tasks include washing hands, using the toilet, dressing and undressing, mopping, dusting, flower arranging, planting, window washing, and many more.
-Through these activities, toddlers learn to gain independence and to develop responsibility.
+Through real-life activities, children learn to care for themselves, for others, and for the environment.
+These activities include handwashing, toileting, dressing and undressing, dusting, flower arranging, planting, window washing, and more.
+Through participation in these tasks, toddlers gain independence and a growing sense of responsibility.

 Food Preparation: